webjars/expandjs-all/README.md

-# webjars-expandjs-all
+# expandjs-all
-A bower based compendium JAR of ExpandJS web components.
+A bower-based compendium Webjar of ExpandJS web components.